2022 Las Vegas Raiders season: Week 10: vs. Indianapolis Colts

 The Raiders returned home to face the Colts and new head coach Jeff Saturday.
-The Raider offense continued to struggle, failing to score on its first four possessions.
+The Raiders offense continued to struggle, failing to score on its first four possessions.
 A Matt Ryan one-yard run gave the Colts 7–0 lead late in the first quarter.
 A Colts' field goal pushed the lead to 10 early in the second quarter.
 With less than two minutes left in the half, Derek Car hit Foster Moreau for a four-yard touchdown pass to narrow the lead to three.
-However, the Vegas defense allowed the Colts to push the ball to the Raider 30 with three seconds left in the half.
+However, the Las Vegas defense allowed the Colts to push the ball to the Raider 30 with three seconds left in the half.
 A field goal pushed the Colts' lead to 13–7 at the half.
 After a missed field goal by Indianapolis to start the second half, Josh Jacobs scored on a one-yard run to give the Raiders their first lead, 14–13.
 However, on the first play of the ensuing possession, Jonathan Taylor scored on a 66-yard run to restore the Colts' lead.
 A failed two-point conversion left the score at 19–14.
 Carr next hit Davante Adams on 48-yard touchdown pass to take a 20–19 lead after the failed two-point conversion.
 Following punts by both teams, Matt Ryan hit Parris Campbell on a 35-yard touchdown pass.
 The two-point conversion failed again, leaving the lead 25–20.
 Vegas was able to move deep into Indy territory, but the drive stalled at the Colts' 16 and Derek Carr's fourth down pass fell incomplete with 47 second left as the Raiders lost again, 25–20.
 The loss dropped the Raiders to 2–7 on the season.
 The Raiders were also the only team to lose to the Colts under Jeff Saturday.